jeudyx/jeudyx.github.io/README.md

 Open `localhost:4000` in a browser.
 Changes to project files are processed automatically and should be viewable with a page refresh.

+## Deployments
+Changes to the remote master will trigger a deploy.
+Simply create a Pull Request, and once it's merged changes should be reflected in a moment's time.

 ## Manage Blog Posts

 See Jekyll's [blog docs](https://jekyllrb.com/docs/posts/).
 Each post has it's own document in `_posts`.
 Filename convention is YYYY-MM-DD-<title>.md.